 The NHI partners and their communities’ health improvement strategies are described below.
-Email email@example.com to learn how to get involved.

-|Fordham Heights, Bronx||Northwest Bronx Community & Clergy Coalition works to unite diverse people and institutions to work for economic democracy and racial justice through intergenerational community organizing.||Reduce violence||Promote inclusive workforce pipelines and polices to promote employment of poor people of color, especially youth|
+|Fordham Heights, Bronx||Northwest Bronx Community & Clergy Coalition works to unite diverse people and institutions to work for economic democracy and racial justice through intergenerational community organizing.||Reduce violence||Promote inclusive workforce pipelines and polices to promote employment of poor people of color, especially youth.|

-|Washington Heights / Inwood, Manhattan||Washington Heights CORNER Project provides low barrier harm reduction services, health care, support service referrals, training and employment opportunities to individuals that face addiction, mental health and homelessness.||Improve housing quality||Support the development of tenant associations and their role in promoting tenants’ rights|
+|Washington Heights / Inwood, Manhattan||Washington Heights CORNER Project provides low barrier harm reduction services, health care, support service referrals, training and employment opportunities to people who face addiction, mental health issues and homelessness.||Improve housing quality||Support the development of tenant associations and their role in promoting tenants’ rights.|

-|Jamaica, Queens||Public Health Solutions implements innovative, cost effective, and population based community health programs, conducts research on public health issues, and provides services to other nonprofit organizations to address public health challenges.||Reduce unmet medical need||Develop community health worker initiative and target outreach to immigrant communities|
+|Jamaica, Queens||Public Health Solutions implements innovative, cost effective and population-based community health programs, conducts research on public health issues, and provides services to other nonprofit organizations to address public health challenges.||Reduce unmet medical need||Develop community health worker initiative and target outreach to immigrant communities.|

-|Far Rockaway, Queens||Rockaway Waterfront Alliance is dedicated to empowering residents of underserved communities in the Rockaways to play a role in the determination of their neighborhoods.||Reduce unmet mental health need||Awareness campaign to normalize mental health care via communications, events, resource guide|
+|Far Rockaway, Queens||Rockaway Waterfront Alliance is dedicated to empowering residents of underserved communities in the Rockaways to play a role in the determination of their neighborhoods.||Reduce unmet mental health need||Awareness campaign to normalize mental health care through communications, events and resource guides.|

-|Sunset Park, Brooklyn||NYU Lutheran Family Health Centers Sunset Park works to improve the health of underserved communities by delivering high-quality, culturally-competent health care and human services.||Increase physical activity||Expand "Shape Up NYC" exercise programming in Sunset Park|
+|Sunset Park, Brooklyn||NYU Lutheran Family Health Centers Sunset Park works to improve the health of underserved communities by delivering high-quality, culturally-competent health care and human services.||Increase physical activity||Expand "Shape Up NYC" exercise programming in Sunset Park.|

-|Coney Island, Brooklyn||Jewish Community Center of Greater Coney Island works to improve the quality of life of vulnerable people of all backgrounds, stabilize neighborhoods in south Brooklyn community and throughout the city, and empower low-income New Yorkers to maximize their potential.||Reduce obesity||Introduce "Shape Up NYC" exercise program to Coney Island|
+|Coney Island, Brooklyn||Jewish Community Center of Greater Coney Island works to improve the quality of life of vulnerable people of all backgrounds, stabilize neighborhoods in south Brooklyn and throughout the city, and empower low-income New Yorkers to maximize their potential.||Reduce obesity||Expand "Shape Up NYC" exercise programming in Coney Island.|

-|Mariners Harbor / Port Richmond, Staten Island||Project Hospitality reaches out to community members who are hungry, homeless or otherwise in need in order to work with them to achieve their self-sufficiency.||Reduce violence||Establish programs for youth and young adults focused on violence prevention, mediation, and wellness|
+|Mariners Harbor / Port Richmond, Staten Island||Project Hospitality reaches out to community members who are hungry, homeless or otherwise in need in order to work with them to achieve their self-sufficiency.||Reduce violence||Establish programs for youth and young adults focused on violence prevention, mediation and wellness.|

-|Stapleton / Park Hill, Staten Island||Staten Island Partnership for Community Wellness works to improve the health of the Staten Island community through collaboration and a multi-disciplinary approach.||Reduce violence||Collaborate with JobsFirst NYC’s young adult workforce partnership to provide academic and occupational support to young people in Stapleton|
+|Stapleton / Park Hill, Staten Island||Staten Island Partnership for Community Wellness works to improve the health of the Staten Island community through collaboration and a multi-disciplinary approach.||Reduce violence||Collaborate with JobsFirst NYC’s young adult workforce partnership to provide academic and occupational support to young people in Stapleton.|